 Especially watching out for rainbow puddles as they can contain fuel or slippery lubricants.

-While most good quality water-resistant e-scooters can withstand shallow puddles but riding in the standing water can be very dangerous and can even damage your scooter permanently if it’s not rated for submersion.
+While most good quality water-resistant e-scooters can withstand shallow puddles but riding in standing water can be very dangerous and can even damage your scooter permanently if it’s not rated for submersion.

 Avoid touching painted lines